dxnter/danny-sh/README.md

 # danny-sh

-Personal website that emulates a terminal to display contact information.
+My personal website that emulates a terminal to display contact information.

 Utilized Create React App and termynal.js by [Ines Montani](https://ines.io)